 We can advise you on all the out of pocket expenses you could include in a falling object compensation claim.
-We also offer a No Win No Fee service which in short means that a personal injury lawyer can start work on your claim without the need of any upfront fees being paid.
+We also offer a No Win No Fee service, which in short means that a personal injury lawyer can start work on your claim without the need for any upfront fees being paid.

 We only ask for payment once you have been awarded compensation for the pain and suffering you endured as a result of a falling object injury.
 There’s nothing to pay should your case be unsuccessful.

-We also offer a no obligation, initial free consultation which enables us the time to understand your case and whether you could be entitled to file a claim against a third party.
-Working with us on No Win No Fee basis, takes the pressure off and allows you to focus on making a full recovery.
+We also offer a no-obligation, initial free consultation, which enables us the time to understand your case and whether you could be entitled to file a claim against a third party.
+Working with us on a No Win No Fee basis takes the pressure off and allows you to focus on making a full recovery.

-We work with true professionals in their field and our personal injury solicitors are well acquainted with the legal process involved in filing falling object compensation claims on behalf of their clients.
-Call us today to find out how we can help you with your claim making sure the personal injury claims time limit is respected.
+We work with true professionals in their field, and our personal injury solicitors are well acquainted with the legal process involved in filing falling object compensation claims on behalf of their clients.
+Call us today to find out how we can help you with your falling object injury claims, making sure the personal injury claims time limit is respected.

 To speak to a personal injury solicitor today and for a quick response to your smoke inhalation queries, please call us directly on 0800 073 8804 or request a “call back” by filling out the form.